Constraints

 • Backups synchronized to the cloud cannot be used to create cloud servers.

-• Backups synchronized to the cloud can only be restored to other cloud servers running the same OS, and can be restored to system disks or data disks.
+• Backups synchronized to the cloud can only be restored to existing cloud servers running the same type of OS.
+Recovery of partial disks on a VM is not supported.

 • Servers whose system disks are configured with LVM cannot be restored on cloud.